trinodb/trino/presto-docs/src/main/sphinx/connector/mongodb.rst

-``mongodb.connection-timeout``             The socket connect timeout ``mongodb.socket-timeout``                 The socket timeout ``mongodb.socket-keep-alive``              Whether keep-alive is enabled on each socket ``mongodb.ssl.enabled``                    Use TLS/SSL for connections to mongod/mongos ``mongodb.read-preference``                The read preference ``mongodb.write-concern``                  The write concern ``mongodb.required-replica-set``           The required replica set name
+``mongodb.connection-timeout``             The socket connect timeout ``mongodb.socket-timeout``                 The socket timeout ``mongodb.socket-keep-alive``              Whether keep-alive is enabled on each socket ``mongodb.tls.enabled``                    Use TLS/SSL for connections to mongod/mongos ``mongodb.read-preference``                The read preference ``mongodb.write-concern``                  The write concern ``mongodb.required-replica-set``           The required replica set name